joeybab3/Esp8266RelayControl/README.md

 This app has a console that accepts commands as well such as:

-"t", "temp", "temperaure", or "f" for getting the temperature from the dht11 sheild
+`"t"`, "temp", "temperaure", or "f" for getting the temperature from the dht11 sheild

 "h", or "humidity" for getting humidity